 substring_between(str, cond1, cond2)

-str: the original string.
+str: the original string

 substring_between(`col`, 'abc','efg')

-Determine whether the value is of the string type
+Check if the value is a string

 is_string_value(value)

-value: a string or a column name.
+value: a string or column name

 is_string_value(`col1`)